 While CSAT and NPS help measure satisfaction, internal call auditing can determine the root cause of their negative feedback, if any.

 Clients can give a simple checklist in auditing each customer call and analyze its individual quality.

 In line with measuring call quantity, measuring the average number of calls an agent makes or receives daily is essential.

 Statistics say that a call center agent usually takes up to 50 calls per day, whether inbound or outbound.
 This may increase or decrease due to demand and allocation for each agent in a team.

 Usually, having more calls to handle than the agents to take them indicates the need to increase their staff.

 Call handling time

-Call handling time, meanwhile, provides clients an overview of their agent’s efficiency in resolving queries.
+Meanwhile, call handling time provides clients with an overview of their agent’s efficiency in resolving queries.
 This measures the time they need to handle a call, from picking up the phone to after-call work time (ACWT).

-Having a high call handling time indicates that customers are waiting too long to have their issues resolved.
-This might reflect in their speed to answer, their time on queue, and the accuracy of their process.
+A high call handling time indicates that customers are waiting too long to resolve their issues.
+This might reflect in their speed of answering, their time in queue, and the accuracy of their process.

 A high call handling time could even indicate their need for improved staff training or additional employees to take calls.